Noremak/makeRepo/README.md

 chmod u+x makeRepo.sh
 ```

-The script could be placed on your system in such a way that in can be called globablly.
+The script could be placed on your system in such a way that in can be called globally.
 Otherwise place the script in the directory you would like to create your repo.

 ## Running the Script